mudassir718/Power-BI-Basic-Dashboard-/README.md

 # Power-BI-Basic-Dashboard-

-Hey LinkedIn Fam!
+Hey Github!
 I'm thrilled to share my latest journey into the world of hashtag#dataanalytics through my very first Power BI hashtag#project.
 Coming fresh off my hashtag#AdvancedExcel class at Analytics Training Hub and specially thanks to Anil D. this has been an incredibly insightful experience.
 And, I am eagerly waiting for my next class which is about hashtag#PowerBI and I am preparing myself for the next class to standout.

 What's in Store: